 Media partner: DAZED

-Foam is supported by the BankGiro Loterij, De Brauw Blackstone Westbroek, City of Amsterdam, Foam Members and Olympus.
+Foam is supported by the BankGiro Loterij, De Brauw Blackstone Westbroek, City of Amsterdam and Foam Members.

 In 2021 Foam receives additional support from Kickstart Cultuurfonds and the Mondriaan Fund.